 The final version of the Delegated Act incorporated various changes following the consultation period which ended in May 2021.
 The application of the Delegated Act to financial undertakings has been delayed until 1 January 2024, on the basis that certain exposures and investments of financial institutions may not have been fully reflected in their Key Performance Indicators.
 The Delegated Act will be revised by 30 June 2024 to include such exposures and investments.

-The Delegated Act will be examined by the European Parliament and Council, after which it should apply from 1 January 2022.
+The Delegated Act will be examined by the European Parliament and Council, after which it should apply, to a limited extent, from 1 January 2022.